 While they have the additional cost of shipping wine from Portugal to the USA – when you factor in the much cheaper cost of making wine in Portugal compared to in the Napa Valley – this shipping cost is relatively not a large expense.

-The 2013 Pipa White Blend is a blend of three varietals, Arinto, Antao Vaz and Roupiero all sourced from the southern part of the Alentejo region in Portugal (for reference, a wine region in the south central part of the country).
+The 2013 Pipa White Blend is a blend of three varieties, Arinto, Antao Vaz and Roupiero all sourced from the southern part of the Alentejo region in Portugal (for reference, a wine region in the south central part of the country).
 At times the bouquet alternates between aromas of a a typical Napa Chardonnay or a Napa Sauvignon blanc.
 There is a citrus and floral component on the nose along with some spice and a nutty component.
 The palate shows a very good balance between fruit, acidity and structure.
 During the aging, they stir the lees in barrel which ultimately results in a wine with more structure.
 The mouth feel is soft and rounded with a slight creaminess that lingers on the finish.
 The palate shows delicious fruit, a stone component (almost like a wet concrete).

-The 2012 Rowan Red Blend is named after Daniel’s niece Rowan and is a blend of three Portuguese varietals, Touriga Nacional, Tina Roriz, and a tiny amount of Touriga Franca – and also Alicante Boushet.
+The 2012 Rowan Red Blend is named after Daniel’s niece Rowan and is a blend of three Portuguese varieties, Touriga Nacional, Tina Roriz, and a tiny amount of Touriga Franca – and also Alicante Boushet.
 The nose shows several baking spices, black current, raspberry and just a touch of mocha.
 The palate shows more red fruit than dark with robust tannins that linger for some time.

-The 2012 Napa Valley Touriga Nacional is from a tiny vineyard on Pritchard Hill – which today is a region more known for growing premium hillside Cabernet Sauivgnon than any other varietal.
+The 2012 Napa Valley Touriga Nacional is from a tiny vineyard on Pritchard Hill – which today is a region more known for growing premium hillside Cabernet Sauivgnon than any other variety.
 Touriga Nacional is rarely found in Napa and is most often used in a Port styled sweeter wine.
 This wine has no residual sugar.
-During the blending a number of varietals were used, all in varying percentages.
-Filipa and Daniel kept coming back to the best “blend” which was no blend at all but rather the 100% varietal Touriga Nacional – preserving as Daniel says, “the purity of the fruit of this varietal”.
+During the blending a number of varieties were used, all in varying percentages.
+Filipa and Daniel kept coming back to the best “blend” which was no blend at all but rather the 100% varietal Touriga Nacional – preserving as Daniel says, “the purity of the fruit of this variety”.

 The nose is immediately intriguing with bright floral notes.
 For a young wine, the palate is already in balance.
 The tannins linger softly on the finish – well integrated with the fruit.
 Both red and darker fruit linger for some time.